Richard J. Hughes: Governor, 1962–1970

 Hughes was little known at the time he ran for governor of New Jersey in 1961, and was selected as the Democratic nominee only after the first choice of powerful party leaders, Attorney General Grover C. Richman, had a heart attack.
 Hughes proved to be a strong campaigner, however, and achieved an upset victory over Republican nominee James P. Mitchell, who had been U.S. Secretary of Labor during the Eisenhower administration, by slightly under 35,000 votes.

 One of the important issues of Hughes' term as governor was state taxation; at the time Hughes took office in 1962, "New Jersey was one of only a handful of states that had neither an income tax nor a sales tax."
 Hughes suffered a political defeat when a bond question, which would have issued $750 million in bonds for capital construction, was voted down in the November 1962 elections.
 Hughes announced his support for enactment of a state personal income tax; consideration of the proposal was delayed by leaders in the state legislature.
 During Hughes' campaign for re-election, the tax issue was overshadowed by a political controversy arose when Eugene Genovese, an instructor at Rutgers University, publicly stated that he would "welcome a North Vietnamese victory" in Vietnam.
 Hughes' Republican challenger, State Senator Wayne Dumont, called for Genovese to be fired; Hughes criticized Genovese's views as "outrageously wrong" but robustly supported academic freedom.

 With the backing of organized labor, Hughes was re-elected with 1,279,589 votes, with Dumont taking 915,996.
 In his second term, he pushed for passage of a state income tax.
-Although both chambers of the legislature has Democratic majorities, the bill failed, having passed the state House but being defeated by a single vote in the state Senate.
+Although both chambers of the legislature had Democratic majorities, the bill failed, having passed the state House but being defeated by a single vote in the state Senate.
 In a compromise, the Legislature passed, and Hughes signed, the Sales and Use Tax Act, which established a 3% state sales tax effective in July 1966.
 Hughes said "that to turn down any broad-based tax would relegate the state to second-class status."

 Hughes was a delegate to three Democratic National Conventions representing New Jersey.
 He attended Harry S. Truman's nomination for a full term as president in Philadelphia in 1948 (as an alternate), Vice President Hubert H. Humphrey's selection as standard bearer in Chicago in 1968 and Senator George S. McGovern's 1972 convention in Miami Beach.

-Many credit the fact that then-President Lyndon B. Johnson had a very close friendship with Hughes, as one reason that Atlantic City hosted the 1964 Democratic National Convention.
+Many credit then-President Lyndon B. Johnson's close friendship with Hughes as one reason that Atlantic City hosted the 1964 Democratic National Convention.

 Hughes was one of three final candidates considered by vice president and presidential nominee Hubert Humphrey to be the Democratic Party's nominee for Vice President of the United States in 1968.